Emmotes/ic_spoilers/docs/strongheart.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Honorary Member** (Guess)
-> Strongheart gains the affiliation(s) of the most populous affiliation(s) in the formation, and increases the damage bonus of $(upgrade_name id) by 150% for each Champion from the affiliation(s), stacking multiplicatively.
+> Strongheart gains the affiliation(s) of the most populous affiliation(s) in the formation, and increases the damage bonus of Justice Needs Champions by 150% for each Champion from the affiliation(s), stacking multiplicatively.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>